Northampton Township, Bucks County, Pennsylvania: Transportation

 As of 2018 there were 202.37 mi of public roads in Northampton Township, of which 30.91 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 171.46 mi were maintained by the township.

 Numbered routes serving Northampton Township include Pennsylvania Route 213, which runs northeast–southwest along the southeastern border of the township along Bridgetown Pike on its route between Feasterville and Langhorne; Pennsylvania Route 232, which runs north–south through the township along Second Street Pike on its route between Southampton and Wrightstown Township; Pennsylvania Route 332, which runs east–west through the township along Jacksonville Road, Almshouse Road, and Newtown Richboro Road on its route between Ivyland and Newtown; and Pennsylvania Route 532, which passes northeast–southwest through the eastern part of the township along Buck Road on its route between Feasterville and Newtown.

-Other important roads include Bristol Road, which runs northwest–southeast along the southwestern border of the township; Almshouse Road, which begins in Richboro and heads east–west along PA 332 before splitting from PA 332 and continuing west towards Jamison; Bustleton Pike, which runs north–south through the township from Feasterville to its north end at PA 232 in Richboro; and Holland Road, which runs north–south through the eastern portion of the township between PA 532 and PA 332.
+Other roads include Bristol Road, which runs northwest–southeast along the southwestern border of the township; Almshouse Road, which begins in Richboro and heads east–west along PA 332 before splitting from PA 332 and continuing west towards Jamison; Bustleton Pike, which runs north–south through the township from Feasterville to its north end at PA 232 in Richboro; and Holland Road, which runs north–south through the eastern portion of the township between PA 532 and PA 332.

 TMA Bucks operates the Richboro-Warminster Rushbus, which offers peak-hour shuttles from Richboro and Northampton Township to a connection with SEPTA Regional Rail's Warminster Line and SEPTA City Bus Route 22 at the Warminster station in Warminster Township.

 The New Hope Railroad freight and tourist railroad passes through the western portion of the township and Norfolk Southern Railway's Morrisville Line freight railroad line passes east–west through the southern portion of the township.

 The communities of Holland and Churchville had commuter train service until January 1983 via SEPTA's Fox Chase-Newtown Rapid Transit Line.
 Service was "temporarily" suspended due to failing train equipment resulting in poor ridership.
 While Churchville Station has been restored, Holland station was demolished in 2000.

 In the ensuing years (particularly post-1995), there has been heavy interest in resuming passenger service by Bucks County officials.
 Several housing booms throughout the 1980s and 1990s have resulted in homes being situated directly adjacent to the dormant rail line.
 Though there is overwhelming support from a majority of residents looking for better public transportation options, several residents along Old Jordan Road in Holland have voiced NIMBY opposition to the reactivation of regular passenger service.

 Though rail service was initially replaced with a Fox Chase-Newtown shuttle bus, patronage remained light.
 The replacement bus service was far slower and less convenient than the train service it replaced, resulting in the shuttle bus being very unpopular.
 The travelling public never saw a bus service as a suitable replacement for a rail service.

-Sports

-Council Rock Northampton Little League made it to the 2007 Mid-Atlantic Regional Finals, where they lost 4–0 to Salisbury, Maryland.